ssfsx17/ffpnp/Jobs/Devout.md

 | 8 |
 | 9 |
 | 10 | Prestige Job Title: Holy Devout
-|    | Job Action: Pray-Plus (15 AP) - Pray action with double effect.
+|    | Job Action: Pray-Plus (15 AP) - Pray action, except that on a success, the best available healing spell is used.
 |    | Job Support: Half-MP - MP costs are halved.
 |    | Action Unlock: Pray
 | 11 |